We Love to Sing

 Religious School students enjoy music class on Sunday mornings, and reach all of their prayer goals easily as they learn the melodies during morning t’filah (prayer) and from their prayer goal CDs.

-We even have our very own professional CD!
-In the spring of 2009, our adult and student choirs recorded Shir Shabbat: The Music of Shabbat at Congregation Kol Ami featuring Cantorial Soloist Rebecca Schwartz and the Adult and Student Choirs, Volume 1.
+In the spring of 2009, our Adult and Student Choirs recorded Shir Shabbat: The Music of Shabbat at Congregation Kol Ami featuring Cantorial Soloist Rebecca Schwartz and the Adult and Student Choirs, Volume 1.
 The release of our second CD, “Chai-Lights from the Voices of Kol Ami, Eighteenth Anniversary Edition,” was celebrated at our September 7, 2012 erev Shabbat service.
-Each member family received a copy of the CD of music by our adult and student choirs and Cantorial Soloist Rebecca Schwartz.
+Each member family received a copy of the CD of music by our Adult and Student Choirs and Cantorial Soloist Rebecca Schwartz.
+We hope to make our next recording in the near future, featuring many new melodies we have added since the release of our first two CDs.

 ||Music and lyrics: Josh Nelson based on Liturgy-Amidah from Lift, (c)2006 Josh Nelson Music (BMI); all rights reserved